-Of course, later will come enemies and a better handling of the pattern selection for the sections creation, currently the pattern are not sorted in any way which means that they are all a potential selection even if they will never fit.
+Of course, later will come enemies and a better handling of the pattern selection for the sections creation.
+Currently the pattern are not sorted in any way which means that they are all a potential selection even if they will never fit.
 I intend to maybe sort them by entry height to go faster and do fewer iterations and random calls.
-I also have to verify the first three section created as I can have an issue with junction on these ones.
+I also have to verify the first three section created as I can have junction issues on these.

 I think that's all for now so I leave a video of the current version of the game right there .

 Step 5 : Controller support and enemies

 But let's talk about the new features of the project, I resolved many bugs like the teleportation of the character and improved a bit its jump for a better transition to the falling state.
 I managed the destruction of the weapons when touching an enemy or the scenery.